Covered Porch Builders · Jacksonville, FL · Family-Owned

 You have a few ways to go: a front porch for curb appeal, a back porch for private cookouts, a wrap-around porch for shade on more than one side, or a covered patio — a roof built over a slab you already have.
 We build the porch structure and roof on every one, for homeowners across Jacksonville and the nearby Duval, St. Johns, Nassau, and Clay County towns — so when you look for porch builders near you, we’re close by.

 Whichever you pick, the bones are built like a high-end deck: pressure-treated framing on engineered footings, hurricane-rated metal connectors at every joint, and the new roof flashed cleanly into your existing one so the line looks original.
-That’s the same engineering behind our 500+ Jacksonville builds, the same fixed-price quote, and the same 10-year workmanship warranty.
+That’s the same engineering behind our 500+ Jacksonville builds, the same estimate, and we stand behind our work.

 Covered front porch with white columns, railing, and a finished floor on a Jacksonville, FL home